Hulzland/Atlas/README.md

 ## 🐛 Reporting issues – help improve Atlas

-Atlas is under active development.
+Atlas is under development.
 You may encounter bugs, inconsistencies, or unexpected behaviour. **Hulzland Software does not assume liability** for any damage, data loss, or other issues arising from the use of this development branch.

 If you find something that does not work as expected, please **report it** so that the final product can become better for everyone.